intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/setup.md

 ## Extract Intel® IoT dev kit Eclipse IDE

 <div class="tldr" markdown="1">
-Copy the iotdk-ide-win.7z from your USB drive in Windows folder to your home directory and extract the contents to your computer. **Important Note:** Windows users _must_ use **7-zip** for extraction.
+Copy the iotdk-ide-win.7z from your USB key in Windows folder to your home directory and extract the contents to your computer. **Important Note:** Windows users _must_ use **7-zip** for extraction.

 [View detailed instructions »](details-extract_iot_eclipse.html)
 </div>